This is a sponsored conversation written by me on behalf of Sphero. The opinions and text are all mine.

 Our experience with Sphero SPRK+

-My 6 year old has thoroughly enjoyed drawing paths for Sphero SPRK+ to follow and has big plans to make a maze for our robot to follow over the summer holidays.
-SPRK+ has been fantastic for her as the app allows her to achieve want she wants to do without overwhelming her with blocks or written code that she sometimes finds hard to grasp.
+My 6-year-old has thoroughly enjoyed drawing paths for Sphero SPRK+ to follow and has big plans to make a maze for our robot to follow over the summer holidays.
+SPRK+ has been fantastic for her as the app allows her to achieve what she wants to do without overwhelming her with blocks or written code that she sometimes finds hard to grasp.

-My 8 year old is the most creative of my children, and has been busy creating a house for the robot, complete with ramps for stairs and windows for him to pause to look out of.
+My 8-year-old is the most creative of my children.
+She has been busy creating a house for the robot, complete with ramps for stairs and windows for him to pause to look out of.
 Her next task is to test how steep a ramp Sphero SPRK+ can climb and create something she can put around the robot to add extra traction to help slow it down, as SPRK+ moves very quickly along our wooden floors.

-My 10 year old quickly moved beyond the drawing of paths to block based coding and after starting with very basic programs is now trying to push himself further and further each day with more complex code.
-It’s not often I see him so enthusiastic about something.
+My 10-year-old quickly moved beyond drawing paths to block-based coding.
+After starting with very basic programs, he is now trying to push himself further and further each day with more complex code.
+It's not often I see him so enthusiastic about something.
 His next plan is to create a football game complete with goals in the garden.
-I can’t wait to see how he gets on.
+I can't wait to see how he gets on.

-Zak has also loved getting to know SPRK+ using the Sphero app which allows users to drive SPRK+ around while learning tricks and completing missions.
-This app is a great way to introduce children to Sphero and the many capabilities it has.
+Zak has also loved getting to know SPRK+ using the Sphero app, which allows users to drive SPRK+ around while learning tricks and completing missions.
+This app is a great way to introduce children to Sphero and its many capabilities.

-As you can tell all three children have exciting and very different plans for what they can do with SPRK+ over the holidays, which I find fascinating as each of them have found a different way to use the robot to fit their ability and interests.
+As you can tell, all three children have exciting and very different plans for what they can do with SPRK+ over the holidays.
+I find this fascinating, as each of them has found a different way to use the robot to fit their abilities and interests.

 Why the SPRK+ Robot and Sphero Edu app are changing how kids learn